 Wear and tear

 As with everything in our bodies, there is always age related changes.
-Due to the narrow spaces that rotator cuff tendons traverse there is often changes to the tendon morphology.
+Due to the narrow spaces that rotator cuff tendons traverse there are often changes to the tendon morphology.
 This can happen at a young age.
-If you don’t have any shoulder pain and get an ultrasound you will find that you have tendon fraying.
+If you don’t have any shoulder pain and get an ultrasound, you will find that your tendon has frayed.
 This is very common and is not a cause for concern.
 However, if our shoulder posture isn’t ideal we can get pain in this area.
 That’s why it’s important to warm up your shoulders or have a strength program.

 Activating the rotator cuff doesn’t require such brute force.
 If we have grown up with good posture and muscle activation our body will subconsciously activate the rotator cuff when we move our arm.
 If we have movement dysfunction then we need to relearn the correct muscle activation technique and perform strength training for the shoulder.
 To activate the rotator cuff, sit with you arm resting on a table next to you.
 Ideally, your arm should be at about 30 degrees of abduction.
 Studies show that there is the greatest EMG activity of the rotator cuff in this position. using your scapular muscles, gently try and bring your arm further into the shoulder joint.
 You shouldn’t be shrugging your shoulders to do this.
 The movement should come from the muscles on your scapula.
 If you can feel them working try to build up how long you can hold your arm there.

 Need More Help?

 If you have a rotator cuff and would like to know more, contact our physio Brisbane team.
 We offer shoulder physiotherapy and exercise physiology that can help aid recovery and strengthen your shoulder.
 Call us on 07 3352 5116, contact us online, or schedule an appointment today.